benthie/wearables-praktikum/README.md

 ###Using the Cocoa executable (.app file)<a name="executable-file" />

-If you do not want to always launch the application out of XCode, you can use an executable .app file.
-After running the app out of XCode, an .app file has been automatically created there.
-In your project navigator in XCode you can find it in the `Products` folder.
+If you do not want to always launch the application out of Xcode, you can use an executable .app file.
+After running the app out of Xcode, an .app file has been automatically created there.
+In your project navigator in Xcode you can find it in the `Products` folder.
 Right-click on `eyeDrops.app` and select `Show in Finder`.
 The opened folder contains the app as well as two frameworks.
 Those frameworks must be copied into `/System/Library/Frameworks` to make the `eyeDrops.app` launchable.

 ##Live Demo